 We know family separation and divorce are extremely difficult, unwanted experiences.
 We strive to give you the best representation legally and help you get past divorce effectively.
 We have a deep understanding of Utah divorce law and how it will apply to your case, as well as what you need to do to prepare correctly for a divorce filing.
 Don’t go into a legal minefield blind with any divorce lawyer Utah resource; the Law Offices of David Pedrazas is ready to fight for you and get you through one of the hardest parts of modern family life.

-Top-Rated Divorce Attorney in Utah Will Fight For You
+Divorce Lawyer in Salt Lake City, Utah Will Fight For Your Rights

 Dealing with family issues can be difficult, but it’s important to have an attorney on your side who knows the laws in Utah and how to get things done so that your rights remain protected.
 If you are a father in Utah and are in need of an Award-Winning Divorce Attorney in Salt Lake City, the Law Office of David Pedrazas PLLC. is the best divorce attorney in Utah for men.
 With over 20 years of experience, he has the resources and the knowledge to provide the most aggressive and responsible representation possible.
 Whether you are involved in a contested or uncontested divorce, contact our firm now at (801) 263-7078 for a Legal Case Review to discuss your concerns and allow us to begin working on a strategy for you!

 Service Area for Divorce Attorney David Pedrazas: